asiakostrzewa/ShazamDesignSystem/docs/Components.md

 | Callout   | ![Font colors for Callout](../links/Font_colors6.PNG)        |

 {: .note }
-There are specific rules for combining color and typography:
+There are specific rules for combining color and typography.
+System colors should be used sparingly.

-- System colors should be used sparingly.
+{: .warning }
-- Never use system colors for text in an image.
+Never use system colors for text in an image.
-- Never mix system colors.
+Never mix system colors.
 Only one additional system color can be used with SystemBlack, SystemWhite and SystemGrey per page.